Cody Rhodes and Goldust

-Cody and Dustin Rhodes (also known as Cody Rhodes and Goldust, The Brotherhood, The Rhodes Brothers, and Gold and Stardust) were an American professional wrestling tag team consisting of Cody Rhodes and Dustin Rhodes.
+Cody Rhodes and Goldust (also known as Cody and Dustin Rhodes, The Brotherhood, The Rhodes Brothers, and Gold and Stardust) were an American professional wrestling tag team consisting of Cody Rhodes and Dustin Rhodes.
 They are best known for tenure in WWE and All Elite Wrestling (AEW).
 Cody and Dustin are real life half-brothers and were once managed by their father, wrestling legend Dusty Rhodes.
 They were a sub-group of The Elite.

 The tag team was formed when Cody was fired (Note: The action was scripted.
 In real life, Cody took the time off to marry his fiancée, wrestler Brandi Reed.) from the WWE after losing to Randy Orton in a match prompted by Cody's questioning of the company's chief operating officer Triple H's authority.
 The following week, Goldust fought Orton in an attempt to have Cody rehired, but was also fired after he lost.
 Dusty attempted to convince The Authority to rehire his sons.
 Eventually, Triple H and his wife Stephanie McMahon decided that the half-brothers would face the two members of The Shield, Roman Reigns and Seth Rollins, at Battleground, but stipulated that if Cody and Goldust lost, they would never work in the WWE again and Dusty would lose his job as a trainer at the Performance Center.
 This match marked the debut of Cody and Goldust as a tag team and their victory over Reigns and Rollins led to an immediate return of their jobs.
 However, after almost eight months, they were disbanded at Payback due to the number of times Cody and Goldust lost.
 Cody suddenly returned to revive the tag team in June 2014 on Raw under his new gimmick as "Stardust".

 They became two-time WWE Tag Team Champions.
 The first being in October 2013 after they captured the title in a no disqualification match against The Shield (Reigns and Rollins) with help from Big Show on Raw as Cody Rhodes and Goldust, and on 21 September 2014 when they defeated The Usos at the Night of Champions event as Gold and Stardust.

 Following the creation of the promotion All Elite Wrestling, where Cody and Dustin serve as in-ring talent (and Cody as a founder and an executive vice president), the Rhodes brothers continued to stay associated and expanded their group to include Cody's real life wife Brandi, WWE Hall of Famers Arn Anderson and Diamond Dallas Page, and close friend Q. T. Marshall, and are collectively known as Nightmare Family (taken from Cody's nickname, "The American Nightmare").
 On October 30, 2020, Cody announced on Twitter that Billy and Austin Gunn had joined the group, as well as Lee Johnson.
 On February 8, 2021, Cody announced on Twitter that Aaron Solow and Nick Comoroto had joined the group.